Sometimes, inside sales people lean too heavily on their script. Check this out.

 At one time, the mindset was not to let the prospect off the hook.
 They were simply trying to get rid of you.
 So you pressed forward.
 Back then, the telephone was the only tool available, the pace of life was slower and people’s attention spans were longer.

-Today, business operates a lot faster.
+Today, business operates much faster.
 People’s attention spans are shorter and they have a million things to attend to.
 We also have a lot more avenues to communicate with our prospect including email, websites, and text.
 If your prospect is busy and you have something that is of value to them, get a commitment to call back.
 But to do that, you will need to have a healthy dose of self-confidence and some killer phone skills.
 You won’t win their attention by rigidly sticking to a phone script.

 Bottom line, use your script as a framework to structure your call, not as a crutch to recite like a robot.
 Stay flexible and respond to your situation.
 That means if they say their name, then ask a different question.
 You don’t have to use, “…may I please speak with John Brown?”